Papers & Envelopes

 Since Stylus Stationers started trading back in 1984 we have consistently supplied customers with more paper than any other product.

-Whether you require 'everyday' 75 or 80gsm A4 white papers for your photocopiers or fax machines or something more prestigious for presentations or company correspondence - come to Stylus!
+Whether you require 'everyday' 75 or 80gsm A4 white papers for your printers or photocopiers, or something more prestigious for presentations or company correspondence - come to Stylus!

 The majority of the papers that we supply regularly are not in the Stylus Catalogue because we deal directly with paper manufacturers and suppliers and we are able to source most well-known brands of paper including Xerox, HP, Canon, Conqueror, Navigator and Report.